 - 1. Research your team should be dividing and conquering.
-Everyone could/should be involved in exploring a source or two in this year's topic.
-Hopefully, your team took advantage of kickoff event opportunities, many of which had experts in the field who shared great ideas with the kids.
-You could send a request to your parents to see if any of them know of anyone who works in this year's field who could come to a team meeting or who would allow the team to visit him/her. - 2.
+Everyone could/should be involved in exploring a source or two in the field of biomedical engineering.
+Hopefully, your team took advantage of kickoff event opportunities, many of which had experts in the biomedical engineering field who shared great ideas with the kids.
+You could send a request to your parents to see if any of them know of anyone who works in the biomedical engineering field who could come to a team meeting or who would allow the team to visit him/her. - 2.
 Discuss the results of your research.
 What did the team members discover?
 Is there anything that anyone found that is particularly interesting or relevant to team member issues?
-Perhaps someone on the team or a team family member is dealing with a relevant issue.
+Perhaps someone on the team or a team family member is dealing with a life threatening or other quality of life health issue.
 Would this be an area where the team could find a solution to a problem for someone they know? - 3.
 After Week 2 discussions, can your team decide on a topic?
 You might be ready to decide, or you might need the team to research some more and bring new ideas next week.